 The decoupling approach works well assuming there are no leaky abstractions (in other words, the overlay can ignore the transport network – which wasn’t exactly the case in Frame Relay or ATM networks).
 Overlay virtual networks work well over fabrics with equidistant endpoints, and fail as miserably as any other technology when being misused for long-distance VLAN extensions.

 After the initial magical dust of SDN-washing settled down, only a few vendors remained standing (I’m skipping those that allow you to send configuration commands in XML envelope and call that programmability):

 - Arista has eAPI (access to EOS command line through JSON-formatted REST calls) as well as the capability to install any Linux component on their switches, and use programmatic access to EOS data structures (sysdb);

 - Juniper has some SDK that’s safely tucked behind a partner-only regwall.
-Just the right thing to do in 2014.
+Just the right thing to do.

 - F5 had iRules and iControl for years (and there’s a Perl library to use it, which is totally awesome).